awsdocs/nice-dcv-admin-guide/doc_source/setting-up-installing-linux-prereq.md

      ```

 **To verify that your NVIDIA GPU supports hardware\-based video encoding**
-You must ensure that it supports NVENC encoding and that it has compute capabilities >= 3\.0, or >= 3\.5 for Ubuntu 20\.
+Make sure that it supports NVENC encoding and that it has compute capabilities greater than or equal to 3\.0, or greater than or equal to 3\.5 for Ubuntu 20\.

 To verify NVENC support, see the [ NVIDIA Video Encode and Decode GPU Support Matrix](https://developer.nvidia.com/video-encode-and-decode-gpu-support-matrix-new#Encoder)\.
-To check the compute capabilities, see the [NVIDIA Compute Capacility tables\.](https://developer.nvidia.com/cuda-gpus)\.
+To check the compute capabilities, see the [NVIDIA Compute Capacility tables](https://developer.nvidia.com/cuda-gpus)\.

-If your NVIDIA GPU does not support NVENC encoding or if it does not have the required compute capabilities, software\-based video encoding is used\.
+If your NVIDIA GPU doesn't support NVENC encoding or if it doesn't have the required compute capabilities, software\-based video encoding is used\.

 **To verify that OpenGL hardware rendering is available**
 Use the following command to ensure that the X server is running\.